 First, when $d \to \infty$, the results of \cite{montanari.sun_2018_spectral} imply that a good reconstruction of the left singular space of $M$ translates directly to weak consistency for tensor reconstruction.
-On the other hand, several algorithms such as the ones in \cite{liu2020tensor, cai.li.ea_2019_nonconvex} make use of a first spectral estimate of the CP factors of the tensor $T$ before a refinement step; a popular choice for such an estimate is usually a truncated SVD of $A$.
+On the other hand, several algorithms such as the ones in \cite{montanari.sun_2018_spectral, liu2020tensor, cai2021nonconvex} make use of a first spectral estimate of the CP factors of the tensor $T$ before a refined optimization step; a popular choice for such an estimate is usually a truncated SVD of $A$.
 We conjecture that even for fixed $d$ when the SVD of $A$ contains no information about the one of $M$, the embedded eigenvectors of $B$ can be used to perform an informed initialization of those algorithms.